Claret School Barcelona: Early history

 This Claretian school, first called Heart of Mary School, was located in the corner of the now Naples and Claret streets, and responded to the educational needs of the children from Gràcia and Sant Martí de Provençals.
-It was the only building in the area and that is why it gave its name to the current street of Sant Antoni Maria Claret in Barcelona.
-In 1904 the current church of the Immaculate Heart of Mary was built, which later became the central part of the building.
-The school was burned and destroyed during the Tragic Week of 1909 and moved temporarily to Passeig de Sant Joan number 82, until in 1912 returned to its original place, at Sant Antòni Maria Claret 45-49 (before called Coello street, 255).
+It was the only building in the area, and that is why it gave its name to the current street of Sant Antoni Maria Claret in Barcelona.
+In 1904, the current church of the Immaculate Heart of Mary was built, which later became the central part of the building.
+The school was burned and destroyed during the Tragic Week of 1909 and moved temporarily to Passeig de Sant Joan number 82, until in 1912 it returned to its original place, at Sant Antòni Maria Claret 45-49 (before called Coello street, 255).